sfergusond/Running2Win-Strava-Importer/README.md

 ![install](https://github.com/sfergusond/imgdump/blob/master/install.png?raw=true)

-4. Open a command terminal within the folder you unzipped the downloaded files.
+4. Open a command terminal within the folder made in step 2.
 [Click here for intructions for Windows and Mac](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/).
 You should see something similar to this:

 ![step4](https://github.com/sfergusond/imgdump/blob/master/step%203.png?raw=true)